blaugold/angular-firebase/README.md

 [![CircleCI](https://circleci.com/gh/blaugold/angular-firebase.svg?style=svg&circle-token=bf5f61f7f9737852ea53e4e80981312624078636)](https://circleci.com/gh/blaugold/angular-firebase)

-Wrapper around Firebase JS-API for Angular Apps.
+Wrapper around Firebase Web-API for Angular Apps.

+Most methods found in the Firebase API are present and work the same.
+For this reason they are not documented extensively.
+The Firebase [Guide](https://firebase.google.com/docs/web/setup) and [Reference](https://firebase.google.com/docs/reference/) will help understanding how to use the library.

 The library runs Firebase calls inside zone.js to make change detection work.
 It is focused on observables and returns them for every operation.
 To make working with observables and Firebase easier, the returned observables are extended with helper operators and aliases to snapshot methods.

 The library support type checking of a database schema to let the compiler catch misspellings and wrong access patterns.